uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 > `sns` is the usual nickname for the seaborn, and writing out `seaborn. ...` every time we need to use a function gets cumbersome pretty quickly.

 ### Importing our data
-To begin with, let's import a dataset to visualise. seaborn has some inbuilt data, we'll use the one called "tips".
+To begin with, let's import a dataset to visualise.
+Seaborn has some inbuilt data, we'll use the one called "tips".
 To import the data, we use the `sns.load_dataset( ... )` as follows:

 ``` python
 tips = sns.load_dataset("tips")